jaderigby/segments/README.md

 </div>
 ```

-With segments, it's the parent wrapper that does all the work.
+With Segments, it's the parent wrapper that does all the work.
 The children don't have to do anything but be children.

 Neato!